pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

 handles is configured by :ref:`Horace Configuration Settings <hor_config_settings>` property ``store_src_in_plots``.
 If your machine has very limited memory, you may want set this property to ``false`` so this option becomes unavailable and you may delete your resulting objects immediately after they were plotted.
 By default, reference to plotted Horace object is stored in figure handle's ``UserData`` property, so the source object exist until its figure exists. ``src`` command finds appropriate figure handle and returns contents of ``UserData`` property.

+* ``draw_mask``.
+The algorithm allows you to define mask by drawing it on plotted image if image processing toolbox is installed.
+  See :ref:`draw_mask_algorithm` for more details about this routine.